crudecomputer/jrny/README.md

 * ... would **rather write SQL** than translate it to method calls or YAML entries that are often more verbose and less documented

-* ... want **explicit control of transactions** and ignore them or leverage them across multiple revisions
+* ... want **explicit control of transactions** and the ability to easily ignore them or leverage them across multiple revisions

 * ... prefer to **install compiled binaries** rather than manage a language and dependencies on whatever system(s) run migrations